 - Right to know who we share your data with.
 We do not sell your data, but we do share your information with others for legitimate business purposes.
 For example, we use service providers to store and host your data.
 See the Sharing Your Information section below for more details.

 - Right to deletion.
 You have the right to request deletion of your data, unless an exception applies.
 Examples of exceptions include when we need to keep data to meet legal obligations, detect fraud, investigate reports of abuse or other Terms of Service violations, or fix security issues.
-Once we’ve verified your request, we’ll delete your personal information (unless an exception applies) and will direct our service providers to do the same.
+Upon your verified request, we’ll delete your personal information (unless an exception applies) and will direct our service providers to do the same.
 By design, we have pretty short retention terms, so most data is deleted quickly anyway.

 - Get a timely response.
 You have the right to make two free requests in any 12-month period.
 We will respond to your request within 45 days, and in more difficult cases we may extend our response time by another 45 days.
 Our support team is pretty great, so they tend to respond a lot quicker.
-The easiest way to get information is by following the instructions above, but you can also email privacy @ snap.com.
+The easiest way to get information is by following the instructions above, but you or your authorized agent can also email privacy @ snap.com.

 - Non-Discrimination.
 It goes without saying, but we will not hold it against you when you exercise any of your rights.
 In fact, we encourage you to review your privacy settings closely and reach out to us with your questions.

 The easiest way to exercise your rights is by logging into your account so we can verify your identity.
 You can also email us, but then we’ll require some additional information to authenticate your identity and ownership of your account.

 We don’t sell your data.
 To keep the lights on at Snap HQ, we do show ads.
 We do our best to make these ads relevant, so they’re enjoyable.
 Our Support Site provides information on do not track, advertising and interest preferences.

 In the last 12 months, we’ve collected the following personal information: